HDTian/DRMR/README.md

 ## Smoothing
 There are several methods for smoothing the stratification estimation (the stratum-specific estimates are called LACE), including the fractional polynomial method and the piecewise linear method[^smoothing].

-To use the fractional polynomial method (e.g. with degree 2), run
+To use the fractional polynomial method (e.g. with degree 2) with the doubly-ranked stratification, run
 ```R
 smooth_res<-Smooth(RES$DRres,Norder=3,baseline=0) #RES is the result returned by getSummaryInf()
 ```